HayaAlmutairi/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
+This is Udacity Data Science Nanodegree natural language processing project, to predict types of disaster messages.

+This project is for the Data Engineering section.
+The bassis of this project is to look at data provided by FigureEight.
+The data are tweets and texts that were sent during real world disasters and can be labeled into at least one of 36 categories.

+This project required 3 steps:
+  1. Create ETL process of data from CSV files and upload cleansed data to a SQLite database.
+  2. create machine learning pipeline to analyze messages and optomize model to correctly classify labels for that text.
+  3. Create web aplication that can show 2 graphs of overviews of the messages, as well as a input bar that could read a message and correctly classify what label it would belong to.

 ### Instructions:
+The way you can run this project:

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database